-2.d.2.
-Superposition and quantum entanglement
+4.a) Superposition and quantum entanglement

 It is not very easy to follow academic explanations on this subject, as they mostly skip over the basic ideas and mix complex technical concepts with fanciful terminology –quantum teleportation, decoherence, multiverse interpretation.
-Any reference to Einstein or the EPR paradox helps to accept blindly cattish concepts that aren’t properly understood.
+Any reference to Einstein or the EPR paradox ** helps to accept blindly cattish concepts that are not properly understood.

-Finally, in case someone insists on trying to understand those basic concepts, academia presented those concepts as contrary to intuition and formalized with mathematical formulae aimed at professionals of theoretical physics and Greek and oriental philosophy.
+Finally, in case someone insists on trying to understand those basic concepts, academia presented those concepts as contrary to intuition and formalized with mathematical formulae –Bell inequalities– ** aimed at professionals of theoretical physics and Greek and oriental philosophy.

 The fact that the most sensationalist interpretations of quantum entanglement are impossible does not mean that scientific and technological development does not require further investigation of the real characteristics of physical particles.
 It also should not come as a surprise that particular investigations might not be in detail to the public, considering the past, current, and probable future geopolitical climate of our world.

 Confusion around this subject comes from the main characteristic of Quantum Mechanics: Heisenberg’s Uncertainty Principle.
-This principle makes it necessary to work with probability functions –wave functions– due to both the impossibility of predicting true values of quantum properties and issues with measurement.
+This principle makes it necessary to work with probability functions –wave functions– due to both the impossibility of predicting the correct values of quantum properties and issues with measurement.
 A measurement will, therefore, provide information about a past state, as it will affect its evolution and destroy its temporal coherence.

-To explain quantum entanglement, let us stick to the case of electron Spin and use a classical example that can equate the concepts of Spin, superposition, entanglement, and instantaneous communication to their quantum counterparts.
+To explain quantum entanglement, let us stick to the case of electron Spin and use a classic example that can equate the concepts of Spin, superposition, entanglement, and instantaneous communication to their quantum counterparts.

 It is relevant to know that Spin is a quantum property that can take two values for the electron, but that we cannot determine its value without altering the physical reality surrounding it.
-In other words, the measurement of Spin for a specific moment does not provide information regarding its later state, as the measurement itself can change its value.
+In other words, the measurement of Spin for a specific moment does not provide information regarding its next state, as the measurement itself can change its value.
 Then, when an electron is created or chosen, its Spin is unknown.

-The page on the structure of the global atom has a brief section describing the Pauli Principle and another on Spin and the orbital angular momentum of electrons.
-Regardless of whether its value is known or unknown, note that an electron in an atom can be changing its value back and forth but a free electron seems to be unable to change its Spin, although this is still not known with absolute certainty.
+The page on the structure of the Global Atom has a brief section describing the Pauli Principle and another on Spin and the orbital angular momentum of electrons.
+Regardless of whether its value is known or unknown, note that an electron in an atom can be changing its value back and forth, but a free electron seems to be unable to change its Spin, although this is still not known with absolute certainty.
 The insecurity is because it can only be measured once, and only if it has not changed due to any external factors –quantum decoherence in the case of entanglement.

 Our example consists of a coin, spinning on a table so fast that if we were to take a very quick photograph, we would not be able to know in advance what the result would be, whether it would show heads or tails of the coin.